Daniel Bass engineered and built a custom overland vehicle with a Unimog U1300L and a Four Wheel Camper Grandby pop-up truck camper. Now you can, too.

 Daniel: Yes, I had to build a platform on the flatbed to raise the camper enough to clear the cab.
 The platform also keeps the profile of the already high truck as low as possible when traveling.

 When I returned home from Four Wheel Campers, I made a CAD model of the camper and how it would fit on my truck.
 In March, I ordered the camper and picked it up in June.
 That gave me three months to build the platform.

 TCM: Tell us about constructing the platform.
 How did you know how to do that?

 Daniel: I’m an engineer, so I was able to make CAD models and drawings.
 I built the platform out of aluminum.
 I got the materials, cut them, and started welding.

 The goal was to move the spare tire up and out of the way so that we could add a second fuel tank.
 I fabricated a 12-inch high platform on the back of the flatbed to raise the camper enough to clear the cab.

 I use this platform for storage by adding pull-out drawers, which I ordered.
 They are standard truck bed drawers for a work truck.
 There is also a cabinet on the side.
 The drawer and cabinet took the longest.

 I also added two additional water tanks so I can stay in the backcountry longer without the need to refill the water tanks.

-At first I was going to get someone to build the platform for me, but I ended up doing it myself.
+At first, I was going to get someone to build the platform for me, but I ended up doing it myself.
 I actually built it over a few weekends.
-Two days before camper was ready the platform was done.
+Two days before the camper was ready the platform was done.

 TCM: With the flatbed and platform installed, how was it to load the camper?